AI & Technology

 How many hours per week can professionals realistically save with CleverType Desktop?

-Most professionals save between 6 and 10 hours per week, depending on how writing-intensive their role is.
-A 2024 LSE study found AI tool users save an average of 7.5 hours per week, and Adecco's survey of 35,000 workers found 1 hour saved per day as an average across all AI users.
+Nonetheless, Realistically?
+Consequently, Between 6 and 10 hours, depending on how writing-heavy your role is.
+A 2024 LSE study found AI tool users save an average of 7.5 hours per week, and Adecco's survey of 35,000 workers landed at 1 hour saved per day — and that's across all AI users, including people who barely touch it.

 Does CleverType Desktop work across all apps, or just specific ones?

-CleverType Desktop works system-wide — meaning it covers every application on your computer, including Gmail, Outlook, Slack, Microsoft Word, Google Docs, Notion, CRM tools, and any web form.
-This is a key advantage over mobile keyboard apps, which only appear where a keyboard input is present.
+Hence, System-wide — so it works in every app on your computer.
+Gmail, Outlook, Slack, Word, Google Docs, Notion, your CRM, any web form.
+That's the real advantage over mobile keyboard apps, which only show up when a keyboard does.

 Is CleverType Desktop better than Grammarly for professional writing?